tastenwerk/ioco-web/README.md

 # IOweb

-plugin for IOkit enabling webpages, articles, blogs and other web elements.
+plugin for ioco enabling webpages, articles, blogs and other web elements.

 ## INSTALLATION